Officer charged in Breonna Taylor case pleads not guilty

 Scott was among demonstrators who converged in downtown Louisville to express their disagreement with the grand jury decision.
 Many marched along Louisville’s streets chanting “Breonna Taylor, say her name,” and “no justice, no peace."

-Taylor was shot multiple times March 13 after her boyfriend opened fire as officers entered her home during a narcotics raid, authorities said.
+Taylor was shot multiple times after her boyfriend opened fire as officers entered her home during a narcotics raid on the night of March 13, authorities said.
 Taylor’s boyfriend said he didn’t know who was coming in and fired in self-defense.
 One officer was wounded.

 A coroner’s report obtained Monday says Taylor was shot five times and died of multiple gunshot wounds.
 It says she was hit in the torso, her upper left extremity and both lower extremities.
 She tested negative for drugs and alcohol.